-From bedrooms, staircases and halls in royal palaces to today’s rooms and corridors in apartments, mirrors have always put a touch of magic to our home interiors.
-Mirror has also been associated with good luck and health.
+From bedrooms, staircases and halls in royal palaces to today’s rooms and corridors in apartments, mirrors have always added a touch of magic to our home interiors.
+These have also been associated with good luck and health.
 You should also know where to place the mirror as it affects your life according to Vastu and Feng Shui.
 But both differ in opinion in respect to mirrors.

 Different types of materials are used to make different types of mirrors.
-In the early days, mostly silver was used to make a mirror but today glass is the most widely used material.
-The mirror thickness generally varies from 3mm to 6 mm.
-Let us find out about some different types of mirrors which you can buy for your house.
+In the early days, mostly silver was used to manufacture mirrors but today glass is the most widely used material.
+The mirror thickness generally varies from 3 mm to 6 mm.
+Let us find out about the different types of mirrors which you can buy for your house.

-Wall mirrors are generally large in size and comes in a great variety.
+Wall mirrors are generally large in size and come in a variety.
 It can be hung or wall mounted according to the weight and size of the mirror.
 You can buy wall mirrors with frames or without frames.
 While buying frameless mirrors, please do not forget to check the quality of mirror clips or brackets along with it.
-It is important to know about it as these brackets hold the mirror against the wall.
+It is important to know about these as these brackets hold the mirror against the wall.

-The story of antique mirrors started in Italy in the 17th Century and it is still in trend till date.
+The story of antique mirrors started in Italy in the 17th Century and it is still in trend.
 There are different types of antique mirrors available in the Indian market.
 The influence of the Renaissance art and culture can be seen in the intricate designs of the artistry of the antique mirrors.

-Baroque mirror is a type of antique mirror which is generally heavy and has carvings.
+A baroque mirror is a type of antique mirror which is generally heavy and has carvings.
 It has a rich look and gives a royal feel to your room.
-Another type of antique mirror is Rococo which also has heavy carvings but are mostly floral in design.
+Another type of antique mirror is Rococo which also has heavy carvings but is mostly floral in design.

 Place a large mirror with a wooden frame on the floors of your gallery against the walls or just simply place it on the floor in your room.